-Be Involved in the Security Audit Process – Answers Matter
+Be Involved with Customer Security Audits — Answers Matter

-Many companies that are sending out these information security assessments have thousands of third parties in which they are sending them to.
+Many companies that send out information security assessments have thousands of third parties that they’re sending them to.

 Because of this, they generally employ a red-flag model to have assessments of interest bubble to the top of the pack.
-In reality, this model actually is not really valid in terms of the most security risk, but it is still what most companies do.
+This isn’t necessarily a valid model to assess the security of another company, but it’s still the methodology that many organizations employ.

-With that said, the majority of these red-flags are associated with how you respond and not what you are responding with.
+With that in mind, the majority of these red-flags are associated with how you respond and not what you are responding with.

 – Responding non-applicable (N/A) for all or many of the answers in an assessment that is provided.
-Unless you support a non-applicable (N/A) response with a very clear description why it is almost never a good idea to use it.
+Unless you support a non-applicable (N/A) response with a very clear description, it’s almost never a good idea to answer this way.

-– Responding you are compliant for all of the answers without completing the detail section of the assessment.
+– Responding you are compliant for all of the answers without completing the detailed sections of the assessment.

 – Having the responses written by a person that does not have a security background.
-Further, if there is an on-site or phone interview portion of the assessment, not having someone present that has a strong security background and is an effective communicator to explain situations.
+If there is an on-site or phone interview portion of the assessment, you should send someone with a strong background in security that can communicate and explain the situation.

-- Ensure that all of the required documentation your delivery is sharp and in an organized manner.
-This includes making sure it is on the right letterhead, has current last modified dates that is no older than one year and is customized to your organization.
+– Disorganized documentation.
+You need to make sure everything is sharp and presentable, which includes making sure it’s on the right letterhead, has current last modified dates that is no older than one year and is customized to your organization.

-- Do not provide more information than what is being asked for.
+– Providing more information than is asked for.